 For entrepreneurs who like to blaze trails and make their own rules, a start-up company may offer the perfect fit.
-A word of caution, though – while your ideas for a new product or service may be stellar, take the time to put together a business checklist before forging ahead.
+A word of caution, though – while your ideas for a new product or service may be stellar, take the time to do your research and put together a business checklist before forging ahead.

-At minimum, your checklist should address the following questions:
+At a minimum, your checklist should address the following questions:

 Once you’ve established the basics, continue researching the market to help identify your target audience and ensure that your area can support the company.